sssngth/documents-and-policies/Lido Ethereum Block Proposer Rewards Policy.md

 See https://ethereum.org/en/developers/docs/gas/#priority-fee.

 ##### Validator
-In the context of this policy, validators operated by third-party NOs for the Lido on Ethereum protocol.
+In the context of this policy, [validators](#Validator) operated by third-party [node operators](#Node-Operator-NO) for the Lido on Ethereum protocol.
 See https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/#validators.

-##### Simple Distributed Validator Technology Module (Simple DVT or SDVT)
+##### Simple Distributed Validator Technology Module (Simple DVT, SDVT or SDVTM)
+Second [Staking Router](#Staking-Router) module utilizing the `NodeoperatorRegistry` contract, [Distributed Validator Technology (DVT)](https://ethereum.org/staking/dvt) through [Obol Network](https://obol.tech/) and [SSV Network](https://ssv.network/) implementations for permissioned, DAO-controlled registry of [node operators](#Node-Operator-NO).
+This module is referred to as "Simple DVT" due to the manual coordination and curation required to adopt this early-stage technology and to reflect that this module is not intended for indefinite and "at-scale" use.
 See https://blog.lido.fi/leveraging-distributed-validator-technology/.
-Second Staking Router module utilizing [Distributed validator Technology (DVT)](https://ethereum.org/staking/dvt) through [Obol Network](https://obol.tech/) and [SSV Network](https://ssv.network/) implementations.
-This module is referred to as "Simple DVT" due to the manual coordination and curation required to adopt this early-stage technology and to reflect that this module is not intended for indefinite and "at-scale" use.

 ##### Staker
-In the context of this policy, a person/organization/entity etc. which provides ETH to a validator and thus holds (w)stETH.
+In the context of this policy, a person/organization/entity etc. which provides ETH to a Lido on Ethereum [validator](#Validator) and thus holds (w)stETH.

 ##### Staking Router
-New modular architectural design of the Lido on Ethereum protocol that allows for the development of on-ramps for new NOs, ranging from solo stakers to DAOs and DVT clusters.
+New modular architectural design of the Lido on Ethereum protocol that allows for the development of on-ramps for new [node operators](#Node-Operator-NO), ranging from solo stakers to DAOs and DVT clusters.

 ## F. Related Documents & References